zamojski/PirBOX-LITE/README.md

 ### Choosing a Gateway Hardware

 1. [CapiBridge LoRa/ESP-NOW Gateway](https://github.com/PricelessToolkit/CapiBridge): I developed this project, featuring multi-protocol support, including LoRa and ESP-NOW.
-It supports 2-way communication, making it possible to send commands to `LoRa` nodes as well as receive the sensor data.
+It supports 2-way communication with Encryption, making it possible to send commands to `LoRa` nodes as well as receive the sensor data.
 It will be compatible with my future LoRa and ESP-NOW sensor projects.
-2. [LilyGo LoRa Board](https://github.com/PricelessToolkit/MailBoxGuard/tree/main?tab=readme-ov-file#select-ttgo_lora-board-version): This option is more affordable but only has LoRa and support is limited.
+2. [LilyGo LoRa Board](https://github.com/PricelessToolkit/MailBoxGuard/tree/main?tab=readme-ov-file#select-ttgo_lora-board-version): This option is more affordable but only has LoRa and does not support Encryption.

+## 📣 Updates, Bugfixes, and Breaking Changes
+- 22.05.2025 - Breaking Change (XOR obfuscation "Encryption" for LoRa).
+- - CapiBridge firmware needs to be updated.

 ### Configuration / Reflashing:
 > [!NOTE]
-> By default, it comes already flashed and tested with the default firmware.
-Code"xy"
+> By default, it comes already flashed and tested with the default firmware, GATEWAY_KEY "xy" and encryption_key { 0x4B, 0xA3, 0x3F, 0x9C }.
+You need to change the keys!

 1. Install MegaTinyCore in Arduino IDE "http://drazzy.com/package_drazzy.com_index.json"
 2. Download the PirBOX-Lite project file; don't just copy and paste the code.